ndri/vscode-ruby-rubocop-revived/README.md

 # Docs

 This extension provides interfaces to rubocop for vscode.
+All versions of **Rubcop >= 1.30.0** are supported.

 [rubocop](https://github.com/bbatsov/rubocop) is a code analyzer for ruby.